zamanapp/prayers-call/README.md

-# Prayes-call
+# Prayers-call

-Reactive prayer times calculation library for node and the browser built with Typescript.
+A TypeScript library for calculating Islamic prayer times, built with reactivity in mind.
+Compatible with both Node.js and the browser.

+For insights into the motivation and features of this project, visit the [Why prayers-call](https://prayers-ts.netlify.app/guide/introduction.html#why-this-library) section.

 [![npm version](https://badge.fury.io/js/prayers-call.svg)](https://badge.fury.io/js/prayers-call)